 In technology transfer, CISPA particularly focuses on start-ups and entrepreneurship, intellectual property rights and licenses and research cooperation with industry.
 Transfer takes the form of either application-oriented solutions, e.g. those resulting from research cooperation, or start-ups that implement groundbreaking ideas derived from basic research.
 These main focuses are supplemented by strategic partnerships with industrial corporations, in which CISPA works on future-oriented topics in diverse areas of technology transfer together with its partners, at its various locations.

 In a digital, connected world where technologies are increasingly making decisions autonomously, cybersecurity and privacy concerns us all.
 CISPA has therefore set its sights on researching these issues in a comprehensive way.
-In five Research Areas with different focuses, the scientists combine unique foundational and applied research.
+In six Research Areas with different focuses, the scientists combine unique foundational and applied research.
 This combination enables innovation in many ways: Foundational research gives rise to new, forward-looking ideas and practically oriented research deals with real-life applications.
 One example is the German Corona Contact-Tracing App and the DP3T approach.
 In addition, the CISPA publishes a large number of its research open source and thus promotes the exchange of research results on a broad level.

 In addition to the research cooperations with scientific institutions and industrial companies, strategic partnerships with economic partners are of central importance for the transfer of research into practice.
 CISPA collaborates with large international companies in long-term projects addressing highly relevant cyber security issues.
 The overriding goal is to bring secure, highly innovative technologies to the market by bundling complementary competencies and cooperation on multiple transfer levels and thus jointly shaping the future actively and sustainably.
 The forms of cooperation and topics are as diverse as our partners.